-- Foster Youth, English Learners, and Low-Income Students have limited access to books in their home setting that enhance foundational reading skills and provide access to literary classics.
+- English Learners, and Low-Income Students continue to demonstrate lower rates of ELA and Mathematics mastery as measured by both state and local assessments.
+Despite growth in EL students' assessment results, ADUSD Dashboard data from 2022 references a significant gap in standards mastery between EL/Low Income students and the student population as a whole.
+In ELA, Low-Income students scored 13.5 points lower and EL students scored 13.1 percentage points lower than students as a whole.
+In Math, Low-Income students scored 9 percentage points and EL students scored 9.1 percentage points lower than the overall student population. - Foster Youth, English Learners, and Low-Income Students have limited access to books in their home setting that enhance foundational reading skills and provide access to literary classics.
 Having a solid foundation in early literacy skills is critical to those students' future reading performance.
 During the school closure in 2020-21, students had the opportunity to make appointments at school libraries to check out books.
-Of those that made appointments, 76% were either English Learners or Low-Income students who indicated that they relied on school resources for grade-level books. - According to children's literacy nonprofit "Reading Partners", students who can't read proficiently by fourth grade are four times more likely to drop out of high school.
+Of those that made appointments, 76% were either English Learners or Low-Income students who indicated that they relied on school resources for grade-level books.
+In 2022-23, library circulation rates were also 23.7% higher for those student groups than the student population as a whole; further evidence of the need to maintain relevant literary resources. - According to children's literacy nonprofit "Reading Partners", students who can't read proficiently by fourth grade are four times more likely to drop out of high school.
 Literacy is a key component of future success for students as they progress to higher education and beyond. - The District will replenish library books and purchase new, relevant titles to engage students in literacy and promote a life-long interest in reading. - The effectiveness of this action will be measured by EL and Low Income student participation in the Accelerated Reading program at both campuses as well as library circulation data.